 If you have that old and out of date wallpaper lingering on your walls still it's time to change!
 The question is How can you remove wallpaper?
+Or even, can you place peel and stick wallpaper over wallpaper?
 Although you might like the vintage feel of the temporary wallpaper maybe it's time to change it up to something like a removable wallpaper or peel and stick wallpaper.

 If you are thinking to cover up your old existing wallpaper murals with paint, it can be tricky.
 It will take several coats to cover up the old wallpaper pattern underneath and not to mention the time and cost of all of this!
-Let's dive in to see if you can actually put removable wall mural over existing wallpaper.
+Let's dive in to see if you can actually put peel and stick wall murals over existing wallpaper.

 Easiest Way to Remove Wallpaper

 If you're looking on how to remove wallpaper glue here is a quick step guide you can use to help you get started.
 This guide doesn't involve a wallpaper removal tool but you need some basic tools mentioned below: